percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

-# Labels for access control in PMM
+# Labels for access control

 Label-based access control in PMM allows you to manage who has access to metrics based on labels.
 By creating roles, you can specify which data can be queried based on specific label criteria, for instance, allowing the QA team to view data related to test environments.